 TRANSPARENCY

-Iordanis Kerenidis (he/him) is a Paris- and Αthens-based quantum computer scientist and contemporary art collector.
-He received his PhD from the Computer Science Department at the University of California, Berkeley in 2004, and after a two-year postdoctoral position at the Massachusetts Institute of Technology, he joined the Centre National de Recherche Scientifique CNRS in Paris as a Research Director.
-He has been the coordinator of a number of EU-funded projects including an ERC Grant, and he is the founder and director of the Paris Centre for Quantum Computing.
-He is currently working as the Head of Algorithms Int. at QC Ware Corp.
-Iordanis has been collecting art with his partner Piergiorgio Pepe since 2006.
-The Kerenidis Pepe Collection has organized Phenomenon since 2015, a biennial program for contemporary art on the island of Anafi, Greece, for which they received in 2018 the Montblanc de la Culture Arts Patronage Award.
-Kerenidis was a member of the acquisition committee of the Centre National des Arts Plastiques (2012-2015).
+Iordanis Kerenidis (he/him) is a quantum computer scientist and contemporary art collector based in Paris, Athens and, occasionally, Bangkok.
+He received his PhD from the Computer Science Department at the University of California, Berkeley in 2004, and after a two-year postdoctoral position at the Massachusetts Institute of Technology, he joined the Centre national de la recherche scientifique (CNRS) in Paris where he currently serves as Research Director.
+He has been the coordinator of a number of EU-funded projects including an ERC Grant, and he is the founder and director of the Paris Centre for Quantum Technologies.
+He also worked as the Head of Algorithms Int. at QC Ware Corp and is currently Chief Technology Officer at Quantum Signals.